UTDallasEPICS/Guides/webdev_pathway.md

 The progression has been towards more powerful abstractions to manage complexity and enable faster development.

-### JSON (JavaScript Object Notation)
+### JSON (JS Object Notation)

 - JSON is a text-based format for representing structured data
-- It is derived from JavaScript object syntax, but JSON is language agnostic
+- Based on JS object syntax, available for all major languages
 - JSON uses key-value pairs, arrays, and objects to store data
 - Keys and strings are enclosed in double quotes
-- JSON data is easy for humans to read and write
-- JSON is easy to parse and generate for machines
+- JSON is very machine AND human readable
 - JSON is lightweight and more compact than alternatives like XML
-- Supported in all major programming languages
-- Frequently used for API data and configuration files
-- Popular alternative to XML for web services and web apps
-- JSON data is transmitted as plain text and typically served with JSON content type
+- JSON data is transmitted as plain text, MIME type application/json
-- Can be converted to/from native JavaScript objects
+- Can be converted to/from native JS objects

 ### Node.js

-- Node.js allows running JavaScript on the server
+- Node.js allows running JS on the server
 - Having one language across the full stack simplifies a lot of things

 ```js